-These are subjects taught within courses offered by other schools or departments in a different faculty.
+These are subjects taught within courses offered by other faculties.

 For further information regarding the following subjects see the Faculty of Architecture, Arts, Commerce, Engineering and Combined Sciences Handbooks.
 Subject numbers beginning 27.3 refer to the Combined Sciences Handbook, numbers beginning 27.8 refer to all other handbooks listed.